Iran report on downed Ukrainian jet absolves armed forces

 Those missiles were fired in response to the killing of General Qasem Soleimani, who headed the foreign operations arm of Iran's Islamic Revolutionary Guard Corps, in a US drone strike near Baghdad's international airport.

-In July 2020, in a progress report, Iran's CAO said it that poor tuning of an anti-aircraft unit's radar was the main "human error" behind the tragedy.
+In July 2020, in a progress report, Iran's CAO said poor tuning of an anti-aircraft unit's radar was the main "human error" behind the tragedy.

 The tragedy sparked strong condemnation in Iran, especially after it took three days for the armed forces to admit to having shot down the plane "by mistake".